reinteractive-open/refinance/README.md

 ## Requirements

-This library requires Ruby 1.9.3 or newer.
-(However, it will work with Ruby 1.9.2 if you only use Float, not BigDecimal, for floating-point values.)
+This library is tested with versions 1.9.3 and 2.0.0 of MRI (Matz's Ruby Interpreter).
+It also works with version 1.9.2 if you only use Float, not BigDecimal, for floating-point values.

 ## Installation